Tenant prosecuted for social housing fraud

 Making a profit from illegally subletting a Peabody property is criminal offence.Report illegal subletting here

-Hoping to find a home in London?
+Hoping to find a home?
 You’ve come to the right place.
-Here’s where you can find Peabody homes in London to rent, homes for sale, homes to swap and more.
+Here’s where you can find information on Peabody homes to rent, homes for sale, homes to swap and more.
 If you need help, please go to your options explained.